OzanYokuva/i-drank-the-wine-gdd/docs/01_GDD/philosophy-framework.md

 ## 📐 The Philosophical Triangle

-The game's thematic depth is built on three interconnected philosophical pillars forming a conceptual triangle.
+The game's thematic depth is built on four interconnected philosophical pillars forming a conceptual triangle.
 Each pillar serves both narrative and thematic purposes, working together to create the game's central revelation.

 ---